Agnto/TrimmingFast/README.md

-### Armor Trimming Fast
+### Trimming Fast

-Tired of using a smithing table to trim your armor one piece at a time? **Armor Trimming Fast** is a plugin that makes the process quick and easy with simple commands.
+Tired of using a smithing table to trim your armor one piece at a time? **Trimming Fast** is a plugin that makes the process quick and easy with simple commands.

 ### Commands & Features